timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-03-30
+# Objectives for Today 2021-03-31

-- Prep some extra stuff.
-- Press Release button at 8am ET
-- Push release news buttons for awhile!
-- Have an awesome Release Party, playing games!

-(If not streaming on Twitch will be on Steam, or vice-versa)
+- Patch some bugs and issues that have been found and spotting in Eggcelerate!
+- Write up some devlog stuff and or roadmaps and or have some FUN.

 **Purpose**

-RELEASE THE PRODUCT OF EGGCELERATE!
-TO THE WORLD
+Make project better!